-- Provided a one day educational training on Cash Handling for Jackson County employees and the local units of government. - Providing printed publications on topics such as the forfeiture and foreclosure timelines, information about property taxes and steps to take to avoid tax foreclosure, information on mortgage foreclosure and steps to take to avoid losing your home, information about mortgage foreclosure scams and what to be aware of to prevent becoming a victim, and dog licensing. - Participated, collaborated and sponsored a Show Me The Money Day program to boost financial awareness, literacy and education in our community.
+- Partnering with Ingham County and Eaton County Treasurers in conjunction with WLNS TV 6 on a joint initiative to promote foreclosure prevention, referring citizens to local nonprofit organizations through 2 1 1. - Providing printed publications on topics such as the forfeiture and foreclosure timelines, information about property taxes and steps to take to avoid tax foreclosure, information on mortgage foreclosure and steps to take to avoid losing your home, information about mortgage foreclosure scams and what to be aware of to prevent becoming a victim, and dog licensing. - Participated, collaborated and sponsored a Show Me The Money Day program to boost financial awareness, literacy and education in our community.
 This program featured community resources, savings products, and free financial workshops.